Chasing the Speed of Light: Low-Latency Planetary-Scale Adaptive Byzantine Consensus: : Threshold-Adaptive BFT

 \subsubsection{Safety}

 When running in fast mode, the adversary can control more than $t_\mathit{fast}$ replicas and cause equivocations in the system.
-This situation might lead correct replicas to decide different transaction batches in a consensus instance since fast mode's smaller quorums are not guaranteed to overlap in at least one correct replica.
+This situation might lead correct replicas to decide different transaction batches in a consensus instance since fast mode's smaller quorums are not guaranteed to overlap in one or more correct replicas.

-To limit this scenario, the system must detect if the actual number of faults ($f$) surpassed the resilience threshold of the fast mode ($t_\mathit{fast}$) and, if so, revert the system to its more resilient configuration.
-For detecting faults, we need to check the state of the replicas periodically to ensure they are consistent, which is done through periodic \emph{checkpoint messages}, as in PBFT~\cite{pbft}.
-After every $k$ completed consensus instances, each replica takes a snapshot of the service state and broadcasts to all replicas a signed message containing the digest of this snapshot $h$ and the highest consensus instance $i$ for which decided requests affect this checkpoint.
-Every replica waits for $n-t$ matching checkpoint hashes for the same consensus instance to define the checkpoint as \emph{stable}.
-If during this process, a correct replica (the auditor) detects non-matching checkpoints, it runs the lightweight forensics procedure of Figure~\ref{fig:forensics} to identify and obtain a non-repudiable \emph{Proof-of-Culpability} (PoC) for the protocol violators.
+\paragraph{Periodic Checkpoint} To handle this scenario, the system must detect if the actual number of faults ($f$) surpasses the resilience threshold of the fast mode ($t_\mathit{fast}$) and, if necessary, revert the system to the conservative mode.
+We need to check the state of the replicas through periodic \emph{checkpoint messages} (as in PBFT~\cite{pbft}) to ensure they are consistent and detect faults.
+By \textbf{Rule}~\serverRule{ S2}, on every $k$ completed consensus instances, each replica takes a snapshot of the service state and broadcasts to all replicas a signed message with the digest of this snapshot $h$ and the highest consensus instance $i$ that affected it.
+Each replica waits for $n-t$ matching checkpoint hashes for the same consensus instance to define the checkpoint as \emph{stable}.
+During this process, if a correct replica, which we call \emph{the auditor}, detects non-matching checkpoints, it runs the lightweight forensics procedure of Figure~\ref{fig:forensics} to identify and obtain a non-repudiable \emph{Proof-of-Culpability}~(PoC) for the protocol violators.

-If $n-t$ matching checkpoint hashes are received during the procedure execution, the auditor stops it.
-This action is important to avoid faulty replicas blocking correct replicas in forensics procedures since a faulty replica can send a non-matching checkpoint but never send the corresponding log.
+This protocol can identify equivocating replicas in the system if there are no more than $2t_{fast}$ faulty replicas.
+In fact, Sheng et al. show that it is impossible to identify misbehaving replicas if there are more than $2t$ Byzantine replicas in a system tolerating $t$ failures~\cite{bftforensics}.
+This limitation leads \ourProtocol{} to use $t_\mathit{fast} = \lceil \frac{t}{2} \rceil$.

-After concluding the lightweight forensics procedure, if a PoC is produced for one or more replicas, the auditing replica broadcasts this PoC to all replicas making the system switch to the conservative mode and expel the misbehaving replicas, as described in \S\ref{subsec:reconfiguration}.
+If the auditor receives $n-t$ matching checkpoint hashes during the procedure execution, it stops the forensics procedure.
+This action prevents faulty replicas from blocking correct replicas in forensics procedures since a faulty replica can send a non-matching checkpoint but never send its corresponding log.
+After concluding the lightweight forensics procedure, if a PoC is produced for one or more replicas, the auditing replica broadcasts this PoC to all replicas, forcing the system to switch to the conservative mode and expel the misbehaving replicas (described in~\S\ref{subsec:reconfiguration}).